A BRIEF HISTORY OF BOOTS AND SHOES

 19th Century Shoes

 In the early 19th century shoes were made with a right foot and a left foot instead of being interchangeable.
 Men very often wore boots in the 19th century and it became acceptable for women to wear them too.
 However at the end of the century it became fashionable for women to wear shoes again.
 In the 19th century shoes had laces rather than buckles.
 In the early 19th century a new type of boot was named after the Duke of Wellington.
 At first they were made of leather but from the 1850s they were made of rubber.

 In the 19th century boots and shoes were mass-produced for the first time and they were cheaper.
-However in the 19th century boots and shoes were still a luxury and some poor parents could not afford to buy them for their children.
-In many towns at the end of the 19th century a charity called the Boot Fund was founded to help provide boots and shoes for poor children.
-Nevertheless as late as the 1920s children played in the streets of British towns barefoot because they couldn't afford shoes.
+In 1885 Jan Matzeliger introduced a machine for lasting shoes (lasting is the last part of the process of making shoes).
+However in the 19th century there were still some poor parents who could not afford to buy boots or shoes for their children.
+In some British towns at the end of the 19th century a charity called the Boot Fund was founded to help provide boots and shoes for poor children.

 In the 20th century with rising living standards there were a huge variety of styles of shoes.
-In the 1920s women’s shoes were often decorated with beads.
+In the 1920s womens shoes were often decorated with beads.
 During the Second World War because leather was in short supply some people wore clogs rather than shoes.
-Then in the 1950s stiletto heels became fashionable for women.
-In the 1950s some women wore strapless shoes called mules.
-For men in the late 1950s shoes with long pointed toes called winkle pickers were popular in the late 1950s.
+Then in the late 1950s stiletto heels became fashionable for women.
+In the 1950s some women wore slip on shoes called mules.
+For men in the late 1950s shoes with long pointed toes called winkle pickers were popular.
 In the 1960s boots for women came back into fashion and in the 1970s shoes with platform soles were popular for both sexes.
-Meanwhile trainers were designed in 1949 by Adolf Dasler.
+Meanwhile trainers were designed in 1949 by Adolf Dassler.
 Flip flops were invented in 1956.
-The famous Dr Martens boot was introduced in 1960.
+The famous Dr Martens boot was introduced in 1960